esudh/esudh.github.io/_pages/esutwoweeks.md

 ---

 ## Programme
-The ESU DH 2025 in Besançon will be composed of workshops, teaser sessions, presentations of posters and projects, conferences as well as cultural events.
+The ESU DH 2025 in Besançon will be composed of workshops, teaser sessions, presentations of posters, projects and workshops results, conferences as well as cultural events.
-Please find here the updated programme.
+Please find [here](https://drive.google.com/file/d/1R4fMybn4SiSZkYCmLLDNmiaKQwr8kDtz/view?usp=sharing) the updated programme.

-The first meeting will be from 5 to 7 pm at the university...
+## Venues
+The ESU DH 2025 will take place at the [UFR SLHS](http://slhs.univ-fcomte.fr/) in the heart of Besançon, at the 32, rue Mégevand, except Saturday 26 July when we will be in the nearby [Espace Grammont](https://www.espacegrammont.fr/) located 20, rue Mégevand.
+The cultural events will take place throughout the city.

 ## Conferences